jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) any engagement, occupation, or employment—
     (i) pursuant to the Members of Parliament (Remuneration and Services) Act 2013 or the Governor-General Act 2010:
     (ii) as a Judge, Solicitor-General, Controller and Auditor-General, or Ombudsman:
-    (iia) pursuant to an appointment made by the Governor-General or the Governor-General in Council and evidenced by a warrant or by an Order in Council or by a notice published in the Gazette in accordance with section 2(2) of the Official Appointments and Documents Act 1919:
+    (iia) pursuant to an appointment made by the Governor-General or the Governor-General in Council and evidenced by a warrant or by an Order in Council or by a notice published in the Gazette in accordance with section 2(2) of the Official Appointments and Documents Act 1919, subject to subsection (4):
     (iii) as a Chairman or member of any local authority or any board, council, committee, or other body, subject to subsection (4); or
   (d) any activity to the extent to which the activity involves the making of exempt supplies; or (e) an activity involving the supply of goods, including a deemed supply under section 5(3), that a registered person has elected is not a taxable activity, provided—